-To get the best results from taking CBD, make sure you are purchasing a product that is full spectrum, instead of a CBD isolate or broad spectrum oil.
+When you are looking for CBD products that will work, make sure you are purchasing a product that is full spectrum, instead of a CBD isolate or broad spectrum oil.

 Can CBD Oil Get You High?

-Can CBD Oil Cause Side Effects?
+Can CBD Cause Side Effects?

 Is CBD Oil Legal?

 Even though cannabis has been a part of human history for millennia, the legal status of the cannabis plant in the United States has been in flux for the past century.
-The Drug Enforcement Administration currently defines marijuana as a schedule i drug, placing it in the most restrictive class of controlled substances.
-The other drugs in this specific class are illegal because they have a high potential for abuse, no medical use, and pose severe health and safety concerns.
+The Drug Enforcement Administration currently defines marijuana as a schedule I drug, placing it in the most restrictive class of controlled substances.32 The other drugs in this specific class are illegal because they have a high potential for abuse, no medical use, and pose severe health conditions and safety concerns.
 Placing mankind’s oldest medicinal plant on the same list as drugs like heroin and LSD has been in question by lawmakers ever since it was first decreed.

 Will I Fail a Drug Test?

 Although hemp products containing very low levels of THC are now legal to produce and consume according to the federal government,37 you should research your workplace drug testing policies before beginning a hemp CBD oil regimen.
 Even if you are using a “THC free” product, many drug tests can't tell the difference between CBD and THC.
 So even CBD isolates are not guaranteed to let you pass a drug test.38